Blood Alcohol Content BAC Formula: What Does BAC Mean?

-If you were arrested for DUI and the police gave you a DUI breath test, they recorded your blood alcohol content, or BAC.
+If you were arrested for DUI and the police gave you a DUI breath test, they recorded your blood alcohol content or BAC.
 In all states, the maximum BAC level is 0.08% if you are over 21.
 The BAC level for drivers under 21 can be as low as 0.00%, which means zero tolerance.
 Call 844-832-6384 at any hour and talk to a top DUI lawyer in your area about proven ways to win your DUI case!
+If arrested for a DUI in Georgia, contact William C. Head DUI lawyer Atlanta

-Widmark’s basic formula for calculating a person’s estimated Blood Alcohol Content (BAC) at a particular time may be expressed as follows:
+Widmark’s basic BAC estimator alcohol formula for calculating a person’s estimated Blood Alcohol Content (BAC) at a particular time may be expressed as follows:

 % BAC = (A x 5.14 / W x r) – .015 x H